Consensys/doc.teku/docs/index.md

 * Runs the Beacon node synchronization and consensus.
 * Proposes and attests blocks.
-* Provides enterprise focused metrices with Prometheus.
+* Provides enterprise focused metrics with Prometheus.
 * Has REST APIs for managing Eth 2.0 node operations .
 * Has external key management to manage your validator signing keys.